Oil heads for worst quarter since 2008 crisis

 IRAN SANCTIONS

-Crude futures have fallen about 30 percent from the year's high of $128.40 for Brent and $110.55 for U.S. crude, both occurring in March, despite an embargo of Iranian crude beginning July 1.
+Crude futures have fallen about 30 percent from their year's high of $128.40 for Brent and $110.55 for U.S. crude, both hit in March, despite a slated embargo of Iranian crude beginning July 1.

 But Venezuela's energy minister said that OPEC could hold an extraordinary meeting in the third quarter of this year if global crude prices remain low.